technoplato/toolshed/apps/SpeechRecorderApp/transcription.prd.md

 - [ ] Pinch-to-zoom in fullscreen may need gesture conflict resolution
 - [ ] Liquid glass preview for scrolled-away recording segment (planned)
 - [ ] Background recording support (audio continues when app backgrounded)
+- [ ] Audio not saved in real-time (currently waits for recording to end)
+- [ ] Transcription has memory/jankiness issues
+- [ ] Scroll position not preserved when collapsing/expanding recording modal

+---

+## Strange Feature Ideas

+Experimental concepts that push the boundaries of what a speech recording app can be.
+These are exploratory and may or may not be implemented.

+### 1. Action Logging During Recording

+**Concept:** Log user actions and context during recording to create a richer timeline.

+**Potential Data Sources:**
+- Which recordings were listened to during this recording session
+- Clipboard activity (text copied/pasted)
+- App context via `RPBroadcastSampleHandler.broadcastAnnotated(withApplicationInfo:)`
+- Screenshots taken (already implemented)
+- URLs visited (if browser integration available)

+**Use Case:** When reviewing a recording, see not just what was said but what was being referenced or worked on at each moment.

+---

+### 2. Interactive Playback During Recording

+**Concept:** Play back previous recordings while actively recording, with intelligent speech detection.

+**Behavior:**
+- Start playing a previous recording while recording is active
+- When user starts speaking, automatically pause playback
+- When user stops speaking, optionally resume playback
+- Creates a "conversation with past self" experience

+**Technical Considerations:**
+- Speech detection threshold tuning
+- Latency between speech detection and playback pause
+- User preference for auto-resume behavior

+---

+### 3. System Audio Recording

+**Concept:** Capture system audio alongside microphone input using `RPBroadcastSampleHandler`.

+**Capabilities:**
+- Record audio from other apps (podcasts, videos, calls)
+- Use `broadcastAnnotated(withApplicationInfo:)` to tag which app audio came from
+- Separate tracks for microphone vs system audio
+- Transcribe both streams with speaker attribution

+**Use Cases:**
+- Recording a podcast while adding commentary
+- Capturing a video call with personal notes
+- Annotating audio content in real-time

+**Platform Notes:** Requires Broadcast Upload Extension on iOS; different approach on macOS.

+---

+### 4. Clipboard Integration

+**Concept:** Automatically embed clipboard content into the recording timeline.

+**Behavior:**
+- When app becomes active, check clipboard for new content
+- If text: embed as a text annotation at current timestamp
+- If image: embed as media at current timestamp
+- If URL: embed as link with optional preview

+**Privacy Considerations:**
+- User opt-in required
+- Visual indicator when clipboard is accessed
+- Option to exclude sensitive content patterns

+---

+### 5. Drag-and-Drop Media

+**Concept:** Drag photos or files into the recording view to embed them.

+**Behavior:**
+- Drag image from Photos app or Finder
+- Drop zone appears in recording view
+- Preview shows before confirming embed
+- Media timestamped at drop moment

+**Technical Notes:**
+- Use `onDrop` modifier with `UTType` handling
+- Support for images, PDFs, and potentially other file types

+---

+### 6. Pluggable Timeline Data

+**Concept:** Integrate external data sources into the recording timeline.

+**Potential Integrations:**
+- **HealthKit:** Heart rate, activity during recording
+- **Location:** GPS coordinates, place names
+- **Calendar:** Meeting context, attendees
+- **Weather:** Conditions at recording time
+- **Music:** What was playing (if applicable)

+**Display:** Timeline annotations showing contextual data alongside transcription.

+---

+### 7. Continuous Recording Mode

+**Concept:** Always-on recording that captures everything, with intelligent segmentation.

+**Behavior:**
+- Recording runs continuously in background
+- Automatic segmentation based on silence, context changes
+- Rolling buffer with configurable retention
+- "Save last N minutes" quick action

+**Privacy/Storage Considerations:**
+- Significant storage requirements
+- Clear user consent and controls
+- Automatic cleanup policies

+---

+### 8. Ambient Audio Analysis (Maybe)

+**Concept:** Analyze ambient audio for context without full transcription.

+**Potential Features:**
+- Detect environment type (office, outdoors, transit)
+- Identify significant sounds (doorbell, phone ring)
+- Measure noise levels over time
+- Tag recordings with acoustic environment

+---

+### 9. Picture-in-Picture Playback (Maybe)

+**Concept:** Continue playback in a floating window while using other apps.

+**Behavior:**
+- Minimize playback to PiP window
+- Shows current word/segment
+- Tap to return to full app
+- Works across apps on iOS/macOS

+**Technical Notes:** Requires AVPictureInPictureController integration.

 ---